ElysiumRL/cp77-PatternRecognitionHack/README.md

 - Each mistake locks the program
 - The Minigame is considered "Succeeded" if you unlock at least one program

-## How to play
-Just click on the grid.

 # Beta
-As seen above, this is a beta, a lot of small parts of the minigame haven't been polished yet. this includes :
+As seen above, this is a beta, a lot of small parts of the minigame haven't been polished yet. this includes possible UI bugs & possible mod incompatibilities.
+The UI has been tested on an 1920x1080 monitor on a 1080p resolution.
+I don't know the possible issues with other (possibly bigger) monitors/bigger resolution
-- The horribly unreadable code (it's an absolute UI mess I promise I'll clean this up)
-- Some texts overlapping images
-- The possibility to skip the 11s introduction video not yet implemented

 ## Debug
 In order to access the minigame you can :
 - Start hacking any access point
-- (the real dev debug) : Hold "Choice_2" Button (Secondary Interaction button)
+- (debug) : Hold "Choice_2" Button (Secondary Interaction button)

+## Missing Features
+These are the features that have yet to be made before full release
+- Introduction Video Skip
+- Random programs
+- More Pattern types
+- Random settings

 # Special Thanks
 - jekky - [Redscript](https://github.com/jac3km4/redscript)